brewn/chef-web-docs/chef_master/source/api_delivery.rst

    * - ``404``
      - Not found.
 The requested profile was not found.

-GET (named profile tar version specific)
+GET (profile tar by name & version)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 The ``GET`` method is used to get the market profile tarball for the given NAME and VERSION.